uksrc-developers/skaeor/hera/azimuth/container/README.md

 2. `--bind /project/power-spectra/h1c-idr3/full` binds the output directory for log and data files to the matching path inside the container.
 If you wish to change the output directory, you must change `work_dir` and `out_dir` arguments nested under `io` in `pspec_params_LPXLTK.yaml` and replace `/project/power-spectra/h1c-idr3/full` with the desired output path.

 This analysis was designed to run on an Azimuth Slurm platform with a single `memory.medium` compute node with 54 CPUs and 172 GB RAM.
 Hence, by default, `run_pspec_LPXLTK.sh` requests 54 CPUs and 160 GB RAM.
-These quanities can be adjusted, but decreasing the number of CPUs will increase the run time.

 By default, the output files from `hera_pspec` will be stored in the `ska-teal-eor` tenancy on Azimuth at
 ```
 /project/power-spectra/h1c-idr3/full/
 ```
+or, alternatively, in the output directory you've specified (see the description of the second call to `--bind` above for more details on modifying the output directory).
 The files generated within this directory are described in the table below.

 | File Name | File Size | Description |
 | --------- | --------- | ----------- |